alexpetros/bluebird/README.md

 * Exports data in "clean" format to `.csv` file, where each row represents one message sent

 ## What will it do?
-* Build convos by name from just pointing to data folder
+* Build conversations by name from just pointing to data folder
+* Cross-conversation analysis
 * Classify conversations for more rigorious analysis
 * Output pre-defined analyses and graphs
 * Support more chat platforms
 * Better user interface (as in, a Gov prof should be able to use it)

+## Contributing
+See the TODO.md file in this directory and let people know what you're working on.